 Additionally, certain of our non-employee directors were granted an option to purchase 50,000 shares of our common stock under our stock option plans in connection with their initial election to serve on our board of directors.
-We have also awarded certain existing non-employee directors an option to purchase 25,000 shares of our common stock annually.
+We also award certain existing non-employee directors an option to purchase 25,000 shares of our common stock annually.